 Practical nurses and registered nurses, JHL is the #SOTEunion for you!
 We conclude the SOTE agreement which determines your pay, holidays and other terms and conditions of your employment.

-Employees whose work involves social welfare or health care duties, and who work for municipalities or joint municipal authorities, are covered by the agreement.
+Employees whose work involves health or social services duties, and who work for municipalities or joint municipal authorities, are covered by the agreement.
 Employees and local government officers will be covered by the new agreement instead of their current agreement KVTES.
 The current terms and conditions of employment will remain the same, but there will be two supplements to the provisions related to period-based working time.
 One supplement concerns the daily rest period, the other concerns the timing of days off.

 If you will be covered by the SOTE agreement starting from the beginning of September, remember to update your collective agreement information in myJHL.
 Read more about how to update below.

 JHL is involved in developing the SOTE agreement in all steps of the way.
 The union protects its members’ interests, regardless of occupational title.

 The SOTE agreement’s purpose is to further develop the terms and conditions of employment in the health and social services sector in municipalities and joint municipal authorities.
 The goal is that the agreement will better consider the special characteristics and development needs of the sector’s work compared to the general collective agreement for the municipal sector (KVTES).

 Those covered by Avainta’s collective agreement or the collective agreement for the private social sector will not be covered by the SOTE agreement even if their work involves health and social services duties.

 Who will be covered by the SOTE agreement?

 On 1 September 2021, the following personnel groups previously covered by KVTES will be covered by the SOTE agreement:

 - personnel mentioned in KVTES appendix 3 (in Finnish) (mainly those who do nursing work in health care settings, and health care professionals who supervise aforementioned work)